snoke/symfony-oauth-server/README.md

 }
 ```
 #### create a scope collection:
-you will also need a scope collection to tell the bundle which scopes are available
+You will also need a scope collection to define the available scopes for the bundle:
 ```php
 namespace App\Collection;